-Description of the As discussed in Note 4 of the consolidated financial statements, the transaction price for product sales is typically adjusted for variable consideration, which includes rebates paid to government agencies, specifically Medicaid.
-The Company estimates these reserves based upon a range of possible outcomes that are probability-weighted for the estimated payor mix.
+Description of the Matter

+As discussed in Note 4 of the consolidated financial statements, the transaction price for product sales is typically adjusted for variable consideration, which includes rebates paid to government agencies, specifically Medicaid.
+The Company estimates Medicaid rebates based upon a range of possible outcomes that are probability-weighted for the estimated payor mix.

-Auditing the Company's estimate of variable consideration for amounts to be paid to government agencies was complex and judgmental due to uncertainty about the ultimate third-party payor at the time of shipment to the specialty pharmacies and the amounts of rebates to be paid to those government agencies.
-The transaction price is sensitive to assumptions used in the rebate calculations.
+Auditing the Company's estimate of Medicaid rebates was complex and judgmental due to uncertainty about the estimated payor mix at the time of shipment to the specialty pharmacies as well as the complexity of governmental pricing calculations.
+The transaction price is sensitive to assumptions used in Medicaid rebate calculations